Summer Writing Workshop

 Are you a teacher or parent looking for a fun and educational activity for your kids?
 Haggin Museum has made one of our popular Museums2Schools programs available for educators to utilize in the classroom or at home.
 Making Space: How Artists Create the Illusion of Place is a 30-minute to one-hour virtual workshop where students become familiar with landscape painting through exposure to art from the Haggin Museum’s core collection.
 The course also explores the concept of pictorial space and the techniques artists use to create the illusion of space.

-If you are interested in booking a tour or program, please fill out the Request Form in its entirety and e-mail it to education@hagginmuseum.org at least three weeks in advance of your desired date.
+If you are interested in booking a tour or program, please fill out the Request Form in its entirety at least three weeks in advance of your desired date.
 During certain times of the year, tours are in high demand and availability may be limited.
 Request forms will be processed in the order they are received, and it make take up to 2 business weeks for your request to receive a response.
 If you have any questions, please contact the Education Department at (209) 940-6332.

 We can accommodate up to 60 children per one-hour tour at the museum.
 If your group is larger than that, we will make arrangements for additional tours.
 Plan to bring at least one adult per 10 children for your tour.
 The tour group may only be in the building during the hour booked for the tour.
 We do not have room to accommodate waiting groups inside the museum.